By Andrea P., Auxiliar de Conversación in Madrid 18/19.

 5 Spanish Plates You Should Try

 Possibly one of the most well-known Spanish dishes, paella, which originates in Valencia, is something you need to experience at least once during your time in Madrid.
 There are many different variations of paella available.
 One popular variety consists of mixed seafood including mussels, clams, prawns, and calamari.
 However, the base is always the same: rice.
 This rice can be black or the typical yellowy-orange that is achieved by adding a powdered colorant or saffron.
 It’s not just the meal itself that makes it special.
 Paella is a process.
-It must be cooked with care and then is eaten communally, making it a highly social dining experience.
+You have to cook it with care and then, you eat communally, making it a highly social dining experience.
 Restaurante Costa Blanca is one of my favorite places in Madrid to go for a traditional paella at a very reasonable price.

 Where?
 Restaurant Costa Blanca – Calle de Bravo Murillo, 3 (metro Quevedo)

 Lentils can be found in many cuisines around the world, but the Spanish preparation is especially tasty.
 Lentils are slow-cooked with chorizo (Spanish sausage), morcilla (blood sausage), and panceta which give them a smoky and rich flavour.
 This dish is perfect served with some crusty bread and is sure to warm you up on a chilly day.
 My Spanish boyfriend makes the best lentils I’ve had, but if I had to choose a restaurant it would be Maltilda Café Cantina.

 Where?
 Maltilda Café Cantina – Calle de Almaden, 15 (metro Estación del Arte)